Skip to Main Content

 The novel solution, described simply as “liquid wires,” aims to facilitate painless shocks to failing hearts.
 The goal is to improve the quality of life for patients living with implantable cardioverter defibrillators (ICDs).

-The new therapy in development at The Texas Heart Institute works by injecting a fluid hydrogel solution into a patient’s cardiac vein.
+The new therapy in development works by injecting a fluid hydrogel solution into a patient’s cardiac vein.
 Researchers say this method transforms the vein into a flexible hydrogel electrode and captures more heart tissue than current electrotherapies can touch.

 The next episode of The Heart Beat will explore how engineers from Dr. Razavi’s lab are developing a unique catheter-based system suitable to deliver this hydrogel therapy.